• Skip to primary navigation

 Be sure to scroll back up and watch my video to see all of the steps.
 It’s such an easy dough to mix, but you’ll need to plan ahead.
 The dough should be chilled for at least 8 hours before rolling out.
 I like to mix the dough and store it in the refrigerator the night before I’m going to use it.

-• Divide and Shape: Begin rolling them out into thin ropes – you’ll want to make sure they are about the circumference of your finger. *Be sure to keep any dough you aren’t using covered.
+- Divide and Shape: Begin rolling them out into thin ropes – you’ll want to make sure they are slightly larger than the circumference of of a pencil (3/8-inch to 1/2-inch) . *Be sure to keep any dough you aren’t using covered.
 Shaping the ropes can take several minutes and the dough can easily begin to dry out if not kept covered.

-• Fill the pans: Lay the ropes into the ring molds.
+- Fill the pans: Lay the ropes into the ring molds.
 Pinch the ends together and smooth the dough out to hide the seam.
 If you run out of dough before filling all of the pans, you have rolled out your dough too thick.
 You can remove some of the ropes, roll them out a bit thinner and you’ll get more dough to complete your 18 rings.
+As you fill the rings, gently rest the rolled up dough into each ring form.
+Break the dough as needed to fit the pan.
+You can also piece short pieces of dough together to fit into the rings of the pans – simply pinch the pieces together and slightly roll to smooth out the seams.

-• Bake: Bake the cookies at 350°F for 8-10 minutes, just until the edges begin to barely brown.
+- Bake: Bake the cookies at 375°F for 10-14 minutes, just until the edges begin to barely brown.
 They should be more of a light pale brown color – if they are over baked, the cookies will be very crunchy and not chewy.
 Allow them to cool completely in the pans before removing.
 As they cool, they will begin to stiffen.

 My pro tip